pibooth/pibooth/docs/config.rst

     # Show a countdown timer during the preview
     preview_countdown = True

-    # Stop the preview before taking the picture
+    # Stop the preview before taking the capture
     preview_stop_on_capture = False

     [PICTURE]